-Pierce Mortuary Colleges will provide all new members of the community with a copy of this document as a part of the Student Handbook.
+Mid-America College will provide all new members of the community with a link to and/or a copy of this document as a part of the Student Handbook.
 Students and employees can obtain a copy on the website.

 College Jurisdiction